hassan-salloum/eCPPTv2_Exam_Review-2021/README.md

 > Prepare for the battle with some chocolates and snacks, act like you are in a war for few days

-> Prepare your CheatSheet, and you can use mine [Pentest-CheatSheet.xlsx](https://github.com/VraiHack/Advanced-Pentesting-cheatsheet/raw/main/Pentest-CheatSheet.xlsx)
+> Prepare your CheatSheet, and you can use mine: [Pentest-CheatSheet.xlsx](https://github.com/VraiHack/Advanced-Pentesting-cheatsheet/raw/main/Pentest-CheatSheet.xlsx)

 > The first Target you should exploited will be mentioned in the engagement letter